wavefrontHQ/docs/pages/doc/missing_data_troubleshooting.md

 ## Step 1: Check the Time Window

-At times, you're looking at a chart and the chart's time window does not show the time when data were flowing.
+At times, you're looking at a chart and the chart's time window is not set to the time during which data were flowing.
 For example, suppose you discovered a week ago that there were problems with networking data for a certain host.
 You replaced the host, and want to show last week's problem to a co-worker.
 You have to make sure that you look at a time window before the host was replaced.

 As a first step, [expand the chart's time window](ui_examine_data.html#set-the-time-window) and see if the data of interest shows up.
-You can look back 28 days.
-If you still don't see your data, go to the next step and conider including obsolete metric.
+You try looking back up 28 days.
+If you still don't see your data, go to the next step and consider including obsolete metric.